hyperspy/hyperspy/doc/user_guide/io.rst

 MRC
 ---

-It is a format widely used for tomographic data.
+This is a format widely used for tomographic data.
 Our implementation is based on `this specification <http://ami.scripps.edu/software/mrctools/mrc_specification.php>`_.
 We also partly support FEI's custom header.
-We do not provide writing features for this format, but, being an open format, we may implement this feature in the future on demand.
+We do not provide writing features for this format, but, as it is an an open format, we may implement this feature in the future on demand.

 .. _msa-format:

 EMSA/MSA
 --------

 This `open standard format <http://www.amc.anl.gov/ANLSoftwareLibrary/02-MMSLib/XEDS/EMMFF/EMMFF.IBM/Emmff.Total>`_ is widely used to exchange single spectrum data, but it does not support multidimensional data.
-It can be used to exchange single spectrum with Gatan Digital Micrograph.
+It can be used to exchange single spectra with Gatan's Digital Micrograph.

 Extra saving arguments
 ^^^^^^^^^^^^^^^^^^^^^^^